confluentinc/operator-earlyaccess/kubernetes-rbac/README.rst

   permissions you might additionally require.

-  Also, if required to have a custom service-account setup, make sure to pass the custom service-account name when deploying Confluent Operator through helm commands `--set serviceAccount.create=false --set serviceAccount.name=<reference-service-account>` and upate the `namespaced-rolebinding.yaml` accordinly to reflect the custom service account name.
+  Also, if required to have a custom service-account setup, make sure to pass the custom service-account name when deploying Confluent Operator through helm command: ``--set serviceAccount.create=false --set serviceAccount.name=<reference-service-account>``, and update the ``namespaced-rolebinding.yaml`` accordingly to reflect the custom service account name.

   The role and role binding should be in the same namespace as Confluent Operator.